Last updated on August 5th, 2019

 The creamy nut butter serves as the perfect base and keeps these cookies crunchy.
 Feel free to pour yourself a tall glass of milk to enjoy alongside these warm bites of heaven.

 I’ve been wanting to create an almond butter based cookie recipe for quite some time now, but I’ve been putting it off for a few reasons.

 - I’ve been defaulting to use my raw cashew cookie base that makes up my Paleo Chocolate Chip Cookies and Salted Caramel Pecan Cookies.
 I didn’t think I should ever try to make anything different.

-- I could not eat almonds for the longest time.
-I developed an intolerance to them, but I am finally good with eating them in moderate portion sizes!
+- I could not eat almonds for the longest time and developed an intolerance to them.
+However, I am finally good with eating them in moderate portion sizes!

-- I haven’t had any cookie cravings lately.
+- No cookies cravings lately, humph.
 Normally, cookies are my absolute favorite dessert and a go-to in our kitchen.
 Since being pregnant, that wasn’t the case until now!